ffyu/Kaggle-Prudential-Life-Insurance-Assesment/README.md

 1) Try stacking

 Stacking is another way of combining the models.
 It is a multi-layer model framework and would work well if models that are being stacked are diversified.
+The original paper for stacking can be found [here](https://www.researchgate.net/publication/222467943_Stacked_Generalization).

 **This is a tight schedule.
 I haven't listed all the technical details behind these bullet points.
 But I hope this would be helpful as a framework, especially when you face a scenario with reletively cleaned data, yet short turnaround.**